Top 10 Foods that simply 💚 LOVE your Heart

 4. Beetroot

 Beetroot is rich in nitrates which dilate or open up the arteries causing a decrease in blood pressure and is now also thought to have a role in the nervous system connecting to the heart.
 Beetroot is a good source of vitamin C, iron, folate, magnesium and betacyanin, an antioxidant important for a healthy heart.
 It’s a great source of dietary fibre and whilst in the UK we’ve been used to the purple variety, you can now also get lovely shades of orange and yellow for variety.
 It’s worth remembering the purple beetroot can make your urine red -and can darken the stools – so not to panic after toilet visits !
-You can also use the leaves for salads and juicing, having been used for centuries, it’s interesting that the Romans actually only ate the leaves.
+You can also use the leaves for salads and juicing.
+They have been used for centuries, and it’s interesting that the Romans actually only ate the leaves.

 5. Oats